diggy-doc/daf2-doc/docs/howto/DAF2/tieredOffer.md

 # Tiered Offer

 Tiered offer was firstly introduced in Nov 2018 with only one type.
-Multiple-type became available
+Multiple-type first became available in Dec 2019 with 3 types and turned into the current form (5 types) in May 2020.

 ### Current form

-There are 5 Types:

 | Type | Cost | Number of Regen | Number of Capacity | Green Rings | Low value consumables | High value consumables |
 |------|------|:---------------:|:------------------:|:-----------:|:---------------------:|:----------------------:|